Verryx-02/playlist-downloader/README.md

    http://localhost
    ```

    - **⚠️Redirect URI: use the link saved before.
-The link below is just an example⚠️**
+The link below is just an example.
+Don't copy it⚠️**
    ```bash
    https://abc123.lhr.life/callback
    ```